Average Covid-19 cases are the lowest they've been in nearly a year. Vaccines can push them even lower, officials say - KION546

 But among the messages of hope, officials are offering an important reminder: it’s not over just yet.

-In the past week, the US has averaged around 31,100 new cases and more than 600 Covid-19 deaths daily, according to Johns Hopkins data.
+In the past week, the US has averaged around 31,200 new Covid-19 cases — the lowest average since last June and less than half what the average was just a month ago, according to Johns Hopkins University data.

+And the country averaged 614 Covid-19 deaths daily over the last week — less than a third of the 1,988-per-day average seen three months ago, according to Johns Hopkins data.

 “Cases are going down, deaths are going down, hospitalizations are going down, vaccinations are going up,” Dr. William Schaffner, an infectious diseases professor at Vanderbilt University, told CNN on Tuesday.
 “If the vaccinations increased even more rapidly, you would see those other metrics, those Covid metrics, going down even more.”